-Just think about all those times when the only thing that helped you survive those hectic days at the office, or boring meetings filled with conflict, was the thought of nice hot bath and a glass of wine (bar of chocolate).
+Just think about all those times when the only thing that helped you survive those hectic days at the office or boring meetings filled with conflict was the thought of a nice hot bath and a glass of wine (or chocolate).

-While intrinsic drivers work best for long-term projects, extrinsic rewards get your through hard days, particularly if you feel there is nothing left in the tank and you still need to get stuff done.
+While intrinsic drivers work best for long-term projects, extrinsic rewards get you through hard days, particularly if you feel there is nothing left in the tank and you still need to get stuff done.

 5. The role in building healthy habits

 Obviously, the best way to set a goal of building good habits is to power it with an intrinsic desire.

-And the best way to kick it off and keep it going before it runs on autopilot is to reinforce the behaviour extrinsically: with rewards, even a symbolic (or literal) pat on the back, a tick in your diary, or a golden stars on your child’s chart.
+And the best way to kick it off and keep it going before it runs on autopilot is to reinforce the behavior extrinsically: with rewards, even a symbolic (or literal) pat on the back, a tick in your diary, or a golden star on your child’s chart.

-6. The wearing-off effect
+6. The wearing-off effect (Motivation stops working)

 Nothing lasts forever, they say, and it’s no different with motivation.

 Motivation fluctuates naturally throughout the day, week, and life.